By Chris Cook

 Get Evonomics in your inbox

-I have come to realise that the problem lies in the metaphysical and epistemological basis of Economics – in other words, its relationship with the Reality which we experience.
+I have come to realize that the problem lies in the metaphysical and epistemological basis of Economics – in other words, its relationship with the Reality which we experience.
 The assumptions, and definitions used are not only couched in language which might almost be designed to confuse, but are also crafted to suit the purposes of those who actually fund the academic development of the subject.

 Factors of Production